HappyFaceGoettingen/HappyFace-MadMask/README.md

 ## MadModules
 * MadBrowser - This module consists of 2 sub components.
 One is Meta-Browser and the other is Meta-JSON/WSDL downloader.
 They are called MadBrowser and MadJsonin respectivelly.
 * MadAnalyzer - This module allows the HappyFace core system to use extra analysis methods such as ANFIS, many machine learning libraries and Bayesian changepoint analyzer.
-* bin - Analysis mediator scripts of browser views, JSON structures and HappyFace data
+* lib - Analysis mediators of browser views, JSON structures and HappyFace data

 --------------------------